Rita Repulsa

-Rita Repulsa is a fictional character from the television series Mighty Morphin Power Rangers, and the principal nemesis and archenemy of the main superhero protagonists in the show's first season.
+Rita Repulsa is a character from the television series Mighty Morphin Power Rangers, and the principal nemesis of the superhero protagonists in the show's first season.
 She is portrayed in the first season by Machiko Soga (via Zyuranger footage as Witch Bandora) and by Carla Perez in the remaining seasons, while voiced by Barbara Goodson in the series.
 Soga reprised her role as Rita, now the Mystic Mother, while Susan Brady provided her voice in the TV series Power Rangers Mystic Force.
 In the films, she is portrayed by Julia Cortez in Mighty Morphin Power Rangers: The Movie, and by Elizabeth Banks in the 2017 reboot film.
 Rita Repulsa is based on the Kyōryū Sentai Zyuranger villain Witch Bandora.

 Character attributes

 Origins

 Rita Repulsa is an evil space witch bent on ruling the universe.
+Various sources describe her as an alien or an intergalactic being.
 Being a powerful sorceress, Rita has conquered many worlds and amassed a large collection of monsters and Putty Patrollers to do her bidding.
 During her reign of terror, she led a group of minions to conquer Earth.

-Imprisoned in a space dumpster by the sage named Zordon, Rita was cast into space where she would float for ten thousand years before arcing back to the moon in 1993.
-Once freed, she and her minions reclaimed their headquarters and started a second campaign on Earth to defeat Zordon and take the planet for Lord Zedd.
+Imprisoned in a space dumpster by a sage named Zordon, Rita was cast into space where she would float for ten thousand years before arcing back to the Moon in 1993.
+Once freed by two astronauts, she and her minions reclaimed their headquarters and started a second campaign on Earth to defeat Zordon and take the planet for Lord Zedd.
 She is the first major villain of the Power Rangers franchise.

 Appearance and personality

-Most discernible by her two pointed hair cones, one may also recognize her by her screeching voice, Madonna-like cone bra, and obnoxious attitude.
+Most discernible by her two pointed hair cones, one may also recognize her by her screeching voice, Madonna-like cone bra, and obnoxious attitude: her appearance in the early screen adaptations is described as follows: "a visibly Asian witch/goddess who wears a horned headdress and pointy conical devices over her breasts".
 She is sarcastic and power hungry, her character would usually become humorous whenever the Power Rangers defeated her; this would usually end with the catchphrase "I've got such a headache!"
 As Rita then married Lord Zedd later on in the series, her humorous personality was increased (usually arguing with Zedd or her father, Master Vile).

-Rita was sometimes seen arguing with her younger brother, Rito, whose skeletal appearance was humorously revealed on her account.
+Rita is sometimes seen arguing with her younger brother, Rito, whose skeletal appearance was comically revealed on her account.
 He knew she was picky in gifts being given to her.
 Rita wanted a nice little planet to take over and Rito offended her by giving her a fire-breathing dragon instead.
 She used the dragon to attack him and burn their parents house to prove her point.

 Years after several defeats across the Universe, Rita was turned away from evil thanks to Zordon's Good energy wave.
 Rita then adopted a new title, Mystic Mother, and began to practice good magic.
 While confronted by evil, Mystic Mother proved stronger and was able to aid the Power Rangers Mystic Force in eradicating dark magic.